-These pumps have been developed to minimise leakage from the discharge side to the suction side with very narrow gaps between their revolving and fixed sections.
-As they run at comparatively slow speeds, they are vulnerable to corrosion and unnecessary wear at higher speeds, which lead to greater clearances and lower pumping power.
+These pumps have been developed to minimize leakage from the discharge side to the suction side with very narrow gaps between their revolving and fixed sections.
+As they run at comparatively slow speeds, they are vulnerable to corrosion and unnecessary wear at higher speeds, which leads to greater clearances and lower pumping power.

 Features of Rotary Pumps

 • Adapted to transmit viscous liquids and liquid slurry (screw pumps)

 • Movement of pulse less metering (gear pumps)

 • Easy to use and maintain (rotary pumps, lube pumps)

 • Ability to move highly viscous fluids and solids (hose pumps)

 Types of Rotary pumps

 Rotary pumps are broadly classified based on the type of their rotating element.

 - Vane type pump